SK-EID/MID/README.md

 This method is necessary for *AdES-styled digital signatures which require knowledge of the certificate before creating the signature.

-**NB!** This method will be updated during February 2018.
-Please come back for updated version soon.

 ### <span class="numhead-number">4.1.1\.</span> Preconditions

 *   User identified in the request (by relyingPartyName, relyingPartyUUID and IP-address)